 Best practice?
 Start with a limited number of social media channels, then build on your success.
 Choose an obvious name for your page that will work across all your channels as you add them.
 Write an “About” paragraph that’s keyword-rich so people will find you by your name and the content of this description paragraph.
 Be sure to include your town’s name, denomination, that you’re a church, and what your content will be about (more on that below).
 Then start promoting it to your members by regularly mentioning the value your social media content is to them and encouraging them to follow.

 Caution: It’s rare you’ll attract external audiences if your members don’t want your content.
 Do what you can to build an audience.
-Use hashtags, keywords, and run ads (or boost posts) to allow people (internally and externally) to easily find you.
+Use hashtags, and keywords, and run ads (or boost posts) to allow people (internally and externally) to easily find you.

 2. Post better social media content

 Success with social media as the church is about getting the content right.
 When you enter a room of people and are given the microphone, what you say is critical to whether or not people will listen each time you’re given the stage.
 Content matters.

 Here’s how: Start by understanding your audience.
 Your content either attracts an audience because they want the content, or your audience will demand a particular type of content from you.
 For successful church social media, we must get that balance right.
 Consider these questions: Do you have a good number of followers?
 Are they mainly church members?
 Do most of them go to your local church?
 Then consider what they want.
 Don’t be discouraged if you only have a few followers.
 That makes it easier to give them what they’re looking for.